Man skirts

 Man skirts can be tailored to your wishes

-If you have an idea about how you should like a kilt or a man’s skirt - your skirt - to look like, you could also go to a tailor and have one made.
+If you have an idea about how you should like a kilt or a man’s skirt - your skirt - to look like, you could go to a tailor and have one made.

 Actually, I have three such skirts which are basically kilt designs, but with pleats only at the sides, none at the rear, they probably are skirts rather than kilts.
 Or they are kilt variants.

 They all are 4 yard, 24” long and the aprons are going from hip to hip like on a traditional kilt.
 The tartan version is closed by means of straps and buckles and has loops for a kilt belt.
-The black are closed by Velcro and have loops for men's normal belts.
+The black ones are closed by Velcro and have loops for men's normal belts.
 Further they are having a deep inside pocket with a vertical zipper.

-In today’s world they make a lot of sense sense, whether they are kilts, kilt variants or male skirts.
+In today’s world they make a lot of sense, whether they are kilts, kilt variants or male skirts.
 On the gallery pages I have placed the tartan design under tartan kilts, the black ones under skirts.

 Tailored skirt, Elliott tartan

-4 yards approx. 10 oz. wool, Elliott tartan.
+Tailor-made, 4-yard, approx. 10 oz. wool, Elliott tartan.

 Black tailored skirt

-Design and make your own skirts?
+You might design and make your own skirts

 It is not for every man to make his own skirts.
 He must have skills in designing and sewing techniques.
 But I have an example and a very good one.
 It's Dirk, a German, living in Rheinland-Westfalen.
-Looking at his often colourful skirts you feel that discussing whether they are masculine or feminine or for men or women makes no sense.
+Looking at his often-colourful skirts you feel that discussing whether they are masculine or feminine or for men or women makes no sense.
 They are not just unique, they are right.

 Dirk-s Designs